alexanderjwoods/OpenWeatherMapApi/README.md

 <div align="center">
 # OpenWeatherMapApi
-Classes to access and consume the Open Weather Map Api, found [here](https://www.openweathermap.org/api "OpenWeatherMap API")
+Classes to access and consume the Open Weather Map Api, found at https://www.openweathermap.org/api

 ## Usage
 Using this package is very simple.
 Set up a client using your api key, and call the method you need.